 Aquamation is a gentler water-based alternative to flame cremation.
 Some providers offer aquamation specifically for cats and small pets at prices similar to private cremation.
 Ask whether private and communal aquamation tiers are both offered.

-- Is the price for private or communal cremation?
+- Is the price for private, partitioned, or communal cremation?

-- What weight tier is my cat in?
+- What weight tier is my cat in, and what is the price for that tier?

-- Is pickup from home or vet included?
+- Is pickup from home or my veterinary clinic included, or is there a service-area fee?

-- What urn or container is included by default?
+- What container or urn is included by default?

-- How long until the ashes are returned?
+- How long until the ashes are returned, and how does identification travel through the process?

 If you're unsure